n-genesis/finxact-json-vscode/README.md

 ### 2.5.0
 - Better closing bracket alignment
-- Resrtucture of extension classes
+- Resrtucture of extension classes *
+- Special keyname formatting for array and objects

 ### 2.0.0
 - JSON no longer breaks with special array syntax.